 Simon’s goal in 2018 is to ride at least 300km (200-miles) with Idai during the Double End-to-End challenge.

-Steve’s goal in 2018 was to complete his longest ride, ending on 3rd March 2018.
-That longest ride has turned out to be 115,680km (72,300-miles) long and has taken a full year for Steve to complete!
+Steve A. had the goal in 2018 to complete his longest ride, starting on 4th March 2017 and ending on 3rd March 2018.
+That longest ride has turned out to be about 115,680km (72,300-miles) long and has taken a full year for Steve to complete!
 However, Steve is also keen to join Idai for the full Double End-to-End ride this year, using his Morpheus tandem bike (pictured).
 He really needs a second rider to make this work on the tandem – so if you think you could be that second rider please contact Idai.

 Stu is a ‘special member’ of this challenge who’ll not even be attempting his longest ride this year!
 But we’ve ‘allowed’ him to officially join our ranks because his longest ride was 2,000km (1,250-miles) long (and that’s hard and really time-consuming to improve upon!)!
 We’ve also allowed him into our numbers because he’s a really close friend and is spearheading the #runforgarai campaign – which is a runners’ version of the 2018 Longest Ride Project.
 Read about it here.

-Tom’s 2018 goal is to exceed 600km (390-miles) which is the length of his current longest ride.
+Tom M. has set himself the goal in 2018 to exceed 600km (390-miles) which is the length of his current longest ride.
 He’s not yet sure how much further he’ll GO (because life’s getting in the way at the moment) but it will definitely be more than 600km (and could even be all the way from John o’Groats to Land’s End – and back again).
 He’ll be riding with Idai during the Double End-to-End Challenge…

 Your picture & longest ride goal details GO here!
 Please follow the instructions above to officially become part of The 2018 Longest Ride Challenge… #rideforgarai